GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field

 \subsubsection{Mass outflow rate and kinetic power}

-We compute the \hal outflow mass assuming an electron temperature of $T_{\rm e}\simeq10^{4}$~K, typical of optically emitting warm ionized gas, and applying the formula from \citet{cresci2017}:
+We computed the \hal outflow mass assuming an electron temperature of $T_{\rm e}\simeq10^{4}$~K, typical of optically emitting warm ionized gas, and applying the formula from \citet{cresci2017}:

 where $L_{[40]}({\rm H}\alpha)$ is the dereddened \hal luminosity of the outflow (see Sect. \ref{sec:extinc}) in units of $10^{40}$~\lumcgs and $n_{\rm e [2]}$ is the outflow gas density in units of $10^2~ \rm cm^{-3}$.
-As mentioned, for COS349 we compute the \oiii outflow mass, following \citet{cano-diaz2012} and again assuming an electron temperature of $T_{\rm e}\simeq10^{4}$~K:
+As mentioned, for COS349, we computed the \oiii outflow mass following \citet{cano-diaz2012} and again assumed an electron temperature of $T_{\rm e}\simeq10^{4}$~K:

-where $L_{[44]}(\Oiii)$ is the dereddened \oiii luminosity of the outflow (see Sect. \ref{sec:extinc}) in units of $10^{44}$~\lumcgs, $n_{\rm e [3]}$ is the outflow gas density in units of $10^3~ \rm cm^{-3}$, $C$ is the condensation factor that we assume equal to 1, that is, we assume that all ionizing gas clouds have the same density, and $10^{\rm[O/H]}$ gives the oxygen abundance in solar units that we assume as solar.
+Here, $L_{[44]}(\Oiii)$ is the dereddened \oiii luminosity of the outflow (see Sect. \ref{sec:extinc}) in units of $10^{44}$~\lumcgs, $n_{\rm e [3]}$ is the outflow gas density in units of $10^3~ \rm cm^{-3}$, $C$ is the condensation factor that we assumed is equal to one (i.e., we assumed that all ionizing gas clouds have the same density), and $10^{\rm[O/H]}$ gives the oxygen abundance in solar units that we assumed as solar.

-None of the COS-AGN allow the outflow geometry to be resolved.
-We then compute the mass outflow rate assuming a biconical outflow geometry considering recent works both at low-redshift \citep[e.g.,][]{musiimenta2023,zanchettin2023} and high-redshift \citep[e.g.,][]{kakkad2020,tozzi2024}:
+None of the COS-AGNi allow the outflow geometry to be resolved.
+We then computed the mass outflow rate assuming a biconical outflow geometry considering recent works both at low redshift \citep[e.g.,][]{musiimenta2023,zanchettin2023} and high-redshift \citep[e.g.,][]{kakkad2020,tozzi2024}: